komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 By default, an exception is thrown if a WHERE clause is missing.
-To intentionally allow updating of all rows, call the `options` function and set the `allowEmptyWhereClause` property to true.
+To intentionally allow updating of all rows, call the `options` function and set the `allowEmptyWhereClause` property to true:

 ```kotlin
 val query: Query<Int> = QueryDsl.update(e).set {